FineUploader/fine-uploader-wrappers/README.md

 These wrap a Fine Uploader instance as ES6 classes and provide additional features such as the ability to dynamically register multiple event/callback listeners.
 These classes are requirements in projects such as [React Fine Uploader](https://github.com/FineUploader/react-fine-uploader) and [Vue Fine Uploader](https://github.com/FineUploader/vue-fineuploader), among others.

-**This is currently an unstable in-progress project.
-Breaking changes may occur at any time without notice until the version has reached 1.0.**

 ## Docs

 ### Quick Reference